betocantu93/ember-paper-mobile-autocomplete/README.md

 ### Index:

+- `itemHeight`: In order for the virtual scrolling to work smoothly, you must provide an itemHeight otherwise the view will flicker, this is a known downside for 60 fps scrolling, just make sure all your items have the same height, you can get this height by inspecting the dom in any browser with dev tools.

 -  `onClose`: Function, you must provide a callback for closing or doing something when the user wants to close

 - `modelName`: String, The model the component will be interacting